jdreaver/kernel-dev/my-code/patches/2025-01-07-drivers-dm-kmap-local-page/README.md

 - Read [LWN article: Atomic kmaps become local (2020)](https://lwn.net/Articles/836144/)
 - Think long and hard about correctness of patch
+  - Do any call sites rely on the implicit preemption/pagefault disabling that `kmap_atomic` provides?
+  - Do any call sites try to sleep or schedule?
 - Generate patch against `git://git.kernel.org/pub/scm/linux/kernel/git/device-mapper/linux-dm.git`
   - Existing commit against `torvalds/linux` <https://github.com/jdreaver/linux/commit/f068680d16e22318f48ed56f73d174ba870fe4fb>
 - Test running with an LVM setup in QEMU
+  - Use a 32 bit arch (x86 and ARM?) with a ton of memory because this deals with highmem stuff
 - Go through all guides and checklists in <https://docs.kernel.org/process/index.html>
 - Test sending email to myself
 - Submit